Feedback Survey Policy

 - members of the University Leadership Team (ULT) as required.

-3.6 In addition to the 4 staff audiences, survey reports may be provided to the New Business Unit, the Enterprise Learning Unit and to other audiences in line with this policy and the procedure.
+3.6 In addition to the 4 staff audiences, survey reports may be provided to the Education Portfolio, the Enterprise Learning Unit and to other audiences in line with this policy and the procedure.

 3.7 UTS strongly encourages communicating survey outcomes (in line with this policy) to both staff and, where relevant, students and responding to these outcomes as appropriate to ensure the surveys lead to improvements in the learning experience (that is ‘closing the loop’).